Presidential election seen as climate turning point as CO2 hits record

 - Oops!Something went wrong.Please try again later.

 Emissions spew from a stack at the coal-fired Brandon Shores Power Plant in Anne Arundel County, Maryland.
-(Photo by Mark Wilson/Getty Images)
+(Mark Wilson/Getty Images)

 WASHINGTON — Despite policies the Biden administration has championed to target climate change, recent findings show carbon dioxide in the atmosphere is at an all-time high, raising the stakes for November’s presidential election among advocates for aggressive climate action.